CgrantClassics/CameronGrant/WomenInProvincialInscriptions.markdown

 #### The Provinces in Question

 The inscriptions from CIL II were recovered from Roman Spain-- *Hispania*-- (light blue circle).
-The inscriptions from CIL III were uncovered in Roman Egypt and Asia (dark green).
+The inscriptions from CIL III were uncovered in Roman Egypt and Asia-- *Aegyptus et Asiae*-- (dark green).
 Thus far I have only worked with the inscriptions from the African provinces captured in the region as shown on the map below.

 ![Provincial Map](/CameronGrant/Assets/RegionMap.png)
 The detailed map above depicts the provinces of the Roman Empire during the reign of Trajan who died in 117 CE.
 This was the Empire's greatest extent.